dokan-dev/dokan-delphi/Samples/NFS/readme.md

 Below a simple command line to mount a nfs export on X:<br/>
 NFS_DOKAN.exe /r "nfs://192.168.1.248/volume2/public/" /l x<br/>

+You can discover nfs exports on your lan with the below command:<br/>
+NFS_DOKAN.exe /discover<br/>

 The below file system operations have been tested successfully :<br/>
 directory listing <br/>
 directory browsing <br/>